Arthur Koestler: Family and early life

-The outbreak of World War I in 1914 deprived Koestler's father of foreign suppliers and his business collapsed.
+The outbreak of World War I in 1914 deprived Koestler's father of foreign suppliers, and his business collapsed.
 Facing destitution, the family moved temporarily to a boarding house in Vienna.
 When the war ended, the family returned to Budapest.
 As noted in Koestler's autobiography, he and his family were sympathetic to the short-lived Hungarian Bolshevik Revolution of 1919.
-Though the small soap factory owned at the time by Koestler's father was nationalised, the elder Koestler was appointed its director by the revolutionary government and was well-paid.
-Even though the autobiography was published in 1953, after Koestler had become an outspoken anti-Communist, he wrote favourably of the Hungarian Communists and their leader Béla Kun.
+Although the small soap factory owned at the time by Koestler's father was nationalised, the elder Koestler was appointed its director by the revolutionary government and was well-paid.
+Even though the autobiography was published in 1953, after Koestler had become an outspoken anti-communist, he wrote favourably of the Hungarian Communists and their leader Béla Kun.
 He fondly recalled the hopes for a better future he had felt as a teenager in revolutionary Budapest.

-Later the Koestlers witnessed the temporary occupation of Budapest by the Romanian Army and then the White Terror under the right-wing regime of Admiral Horthy.
-In 1920 the family returned to Vienna, where Henrik set up a successful new import business.
+The Koestlers later witnessed the temporary occupation of Budapest by the Romanian Army and then the White Terror under the right-wing regime of Admiral Horthy.
+In 1920, the family returned to Vienna, where Henrik set up a successful new import business.